gembarrett/hamara-internet-app/README.md

 The Hamara Internet app aims to provide digital security training advice for people facing harassment, and is a complement to the workshops of the Digital Rights Foundation.
 This app will be available on Android in both Urdu and English.

 ## Requirements
 The Hamara Internet app is made using React Native, as a result you will need to install Node and React Native CLI.
-Once cloned locally, cd to project root and run ```npm install```
+Once cloned locally, cd to project root and run ```npm install```.
+This app is built to support Android versions from 4 (Kit Kat) upwards, below that is untested and may have issues.

 ## Launch Android app
 To run the Hamara Internet app locally, in a Terminal window pointed at the project root type ```react-native run-android``` You will need to have an Android device (version 4+) connected or an emulator open (Genymotion is recommended).

 ### Notes
 #### iOS instructions